37 Weeks Pregnant: The Countdown Begins

 By 37 weeks, the lungs are fully ready to breathe air.
 The insides of the lungs are totally coated with a lining as thin as a soap bubble made of “surfactant.”
 This miraculous substance keeps all the little tiny air sacks inside her lungs from collapsing closed every time she breathes out (preemies need to be given a squirt of a synthetic version to keep their lungs open).
 Her hand grip may now be strong enough to latch onto your finger and support her own body weight as you pull her up to a sitting position!
 This grasp reflex will be one of the things pediatricians check on a baby’s very first visit, along with the sucking and rooting reflexes.

 Congrats, you’ve made it!
-If your baby were born this week, she’d be considered “early full term.”
+If your baby was born this week, she’d be considered “early full term.”
 (Before this week, she’d be premature).
-Full term is anywhere from 39 to 41 weeks, late term or “post dates” is 42 weeks and over.
-(Any newborn older than that should probably be called…a toddler!)
+Full term is anywhere from 39 to 41 weeks, late-term or “post dates” is 42 weeks and over.

 Talk to your doctor or midwife to find out how they feel about induction and how late they’ll let you go.
 According to a Cochrane review, there were some benefits to inducing women who went way past their due dates, however “any very, very serious risk is small.”

-A To-Do List for Your 37th Week of Pregnancy
+A To-Do List for Week 37 of Pregnancy

 Try the Miles Circuit: The Miles Circuit was developed by a doula to aid in baby positioning.
 It’s helpful to practice before you go into labor and can be useful during early labor, too.
 The circuit takes 90 minutes—though you can work up to that length.